mcraiha/CSharp-Dithering/README.md

 # CSharp-Dithering
 CSharp (C#) versions of certain dithering algorithms.
-This project is .NET Standard 2.0 compatible and available as Nuget!
+This project is .NET Standard 2.0 compatible, managed and available as Nuget!

 ## Introduction to this project
 This project contains implementations of different dithering algorithms (C#).
 They can be used with any graphics/image API.